ameseee/kwk-curriculum-site/swift-ios/lessons/functions/index.md

 ## What is a function?

 You can think of a function as an action in our code.
-A function has a specific job, and it sits around waiting to be asked to do it's job.
+A function has a specific job, and it sits around waiting to be asked to do its job.
 It can have a very small job (add two numbers together) or a very big job (find the standard deviation of 1 million numbers).
 We get to write them so we have control over what their jobs are.

 You may have seen these before - in JavaScript they are also called functions; in Ruby they are called methods.
 This is the meat of a program; without functions we can't do much.